Kucong language

 Kucong (Khucong, Cosung), or Lahlu, is a Loloish language of Yunnan, China and Vietnam, primarily spoken by the Kucong people.
-In Vietnam, the speakers' autonym is kʰu33 tsʰɔ33, and are also known as the La Hủ Na 'Black Lahu'.
+In Vietnam, the speakers' autonym is kʰu33 tsʰɔ33, and they are also known as the La Hủ Na 'Black Lahu'.
 The language is very closely related to Lahu.

 Distribution

 Kucong is spoken in China and Vietnam.

 Vietnam

 Kucong, or Black Lahu, is spoken in the following villages of Ca Lăng Commune, Mường Tè District, Lai Châu Province, Vietnam.